sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-enhance-shop/abap-s4hanacloud-purchasereq-enhance-shop.md

             WITH CORRESPONDING #( keys )
           RESULT DATA(OnlineOrders)
           FAILED failed.

-        "ToDo: dynamic feature control is currently not working for the action cancel order

         " evaluate condition, set operation state, and set result parameter " update and checkout shall not be allowed as soon as purchase requisition has been created